DavidVentura/iot_home/README.md

 * Remote logging (simple messages sent via UDP)
 * The program flow is an event loop; setup followed by loop()
     * You have to set up your IRQ handlers during setup
+* By providing a `HOSTNAME` file you can set your device's name.
+It will be used for DHCP and MQTT topics.

 # Pushing an OTA update